mgaudin/Hy2roresO/docs/dev-docs/docs.rst

 The orders are defined in the user documentation_.
 They are computed in the algorithm, and a column for each order chosen will be created in the output layer containing these orders.
  .. _documentation: ../user-docs/presentation.html

-The algorithm also treats cases that have not been treated properly in former plugins, such as the islands.
+The algorithm also handles cases that have not been treated properly in former plugins, such as the islands.
 If there is a succession of adjacent island (complex island), these islands are aggregated to form a simple island, so as to generalize the case as if it was a simple island.

 Strahler stream order
 ++++++++++++++++